ahmeeed-mohamed/myCS427project/README.md

 with ecncription and decription method with generat key when the client connect to server and store it in file then the client read it from the file to encrypt and decrypt the massage.

+client3 and server3 : they are the final files that i made for rpc andrew protocol that the server authenticate the client with identifier and the server will red from key.txt the identefier and his or her key to encrypt and decrypt mesaage between them

 Problems i faceed:

 1)its's my frist time to use python so i faced some problems in encode and decode